gkroon/gentoo-pi/README.md

       --hardened       optionally switch to a hardened profile (experimental)
   -R, --encrypt-root   optionally specify your preferred password to
-                       encrypt the root partition with -S, --encrypt-swap   optionally encrypt the swap partition with a random IV each time the system boots
+                       encrypt the root partition with (e.g. correcthorsebatterystaple) -S, --encrypt-swap   optionally encrypt the swap partition with a random IV each time the system boots